 Flying the International Marco Polo airport is the best way to get to Venice.
 And you can get a private water taxi or motorboat to transfer from the airport to the city.
 You get a nice view of Venice when you fly in as well.
 Most cruises seem to start here and it is always nice to spend a few days in Venice before or after a cruise.
 We were doing a little Northern Italy driving trip and rented a car which was a 10-minute walk from our hotel.

-I hope you enjoyed this Photoblog of Venice… and these photos made you fall in love with Venice… As I said before don’t worry about what to do in Venice, just plan on getting lost, making memories, drinking some prosecco and eating a lot of gelatos because that’s how this Italian town will make its way into your heart!
+I hope you enjoyed this Photo blog of Venice… and these photos made you fall in love with Venice… As I said before don’t worry about what to do in Venice, just plan on getting lost, making memories, drinking some prosecco and eating a lot of gelatos because that’s how this Italian town will make its way into your heart!
+Have you been?
+What are some of your favorites things to do in Venice?

 You might like – Why Northern Italy in November is a great idea, A photo diary of Beautiful Bergamo, Towns and things to do near Lake Garda and other posts from Italy